-Subject Matter Experts (SMEs) are essential to L&D’s success.
+Elearning Subject matter experts (SMEs) are essential to L&D’s success.
 From understanding the context to developing the content, they shape your learning solutions.
 But their role doesn’t have to end there.
 With skill gaps and training needs on the rise, many L&D teams are looking for new approaches to meet demand.
-We spoke to L&D leaders from a number of large, global organizations to find out how they involve SMEs in successful elearning production at scale.
+We spoke to L&D leaders from a number of large, global organizations to find out how they involve subject matter experts in successful elearning production at scale.

-Why SMEs are essential for elearning production at scale
+Why subject matter experts are essential to design elearning at scale

 Changing customer expectations, digital transformation and increased regulation have left many businesses facing skill gaps.
 L&D is key to overcoming these issues, keeping pace with change and making sure businesses and employees have what they need to thrive.
 But L&D teams are struggling to keep up with the demand and the list of training requests continues to grow.
 If they want to avoid becoming a bottleneck, a new approach is needed.

-For many large, global organizations, this has meant SMEs playing a bigger role in learning projects.
+For many large, global organizations, this has meant subject matter experts playing a bigger role in learning projects.
 Rather than just providing content, SMEs are becoming elearning authors.
 And the L&D teams we spoke to were seeing lots of benefits to this approach: